skillrepos/rag/labs.md

 ```
 code ui_rag.py
 ```
 9. Like the previous program, this file will need a simple PDF file to be used.
-For convenience, there are two simple *text* PDFs in a GitHub gist (at https://gist.github.com/brentlaster/cd5d9fd57ecc2537f1269270ac2e228f) that you can download via the command below.
-You want to run this on your own machine, not in the codespace.
-This will put the files in a directory named *datafiles* wherever you run it.
+For convenience, there are two simple *text* PDFs in a GitHub gist (at https://gist.github.com/brentlaster/cd5d9fd57ecc2537f1269270ac2e228f) that you can download via the command below. **Do this on your own machine, not in the codespace.** This will put the files in a directory named *datafiles* wherever you run it.

 ```
 git clone https://gist.github.com/brentlaster/cd5d9fd57ecc2537f1269270ac2e228f datafiles